Where progressive theology meets traditional worship.

-Beginning Sunday May 9th, Plymouth Congregational Church will begin a return to some of our normal ways of functioning.
+Plymouth Congregational Church will continue many of our normal ways of functioning.
 Below are the guidelines that will be followed.
 Services will continue to be streamed online for those who do not wish to or are unable to attend.
 The Reopening Plan Guidelines will be discussed and reevaluated at the monthly Cabinet meetings.
-We are following some of the CDC guidelines recently issued on April 27, 2021. https://religionnews.com/2021/04/27/cdc-director-masked-fully-vaccinated-people-can-attend-worship-indoors/
+Updates in bold are intended to get your attention, not to give any section more importance over other sections.

 If you are feeling ill or suspect exposure to COVID-19 or its variants, please stay home.